Azure/openai-samples/README.md

 Learn more about Azure OpenAI Service REST API [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference).

 ## Example code
-Sample codes for various use case scenario using GPT/ChatGPT can be found in respective 'Python SDK' & 'RESTAPI' folders.
+Sample codes for various use case scenario using GPT/ChatGPT can be found in respective 'Python SDK' & 'RestAPI' folders.

 ## Requirements